data-modelisation/snowpro-core-certification-study-notes/snowflake_architecture.md

 ## Overview
 Snowflake uses a hybrid of shared-disk and shared-nothing architecture.

+Similar to shared-disk architectures:
+- Snowflake uses a central data repository for persisted data accessible from all compute nodes

+Similar to shared-nothing architectures (e.g. Hadoop, Spark)
+- Snowflake processes queries using virtual warehouses

 ## Snowflake Architecture Layers
 Snowflake architecture consists of  three distinct layers :